fernnbr/born2besad/README.md

 <p align="center">
 </p>

-A strong password is your first line of defense against unauthorized access to your accounts and systems.
+A **strong password is your first line of defense against unauthorized access to your accounts and systems**.

 Strong passwords—those that are long (12+ characters), complex (mixing uppercase, lowercase, numbers, and symbols), and unique for each account—are exponentially harder for attackers to crack through brute force or dictionary attacks.

 They protect against automated hacking tools that can try millions of password combinations per second.

 A compromised weak password can lead to data breaches, identity theft, financial loss, and unauthorized access to sensitive information.

 Additionally, strong passwords reduce the risk of credential stuffing attacks, where hackers use stolen passwords from one breach to access other accounts.